marcusgreen/moodle-local_qbehaviour_interactiveexplain/README.md

 By Marcus Green.
 Contact Moodle Partner Titus Learning (http://www.tituslerning.com) for custom development and consultancy.

+Can be installed directly from https://moodle.org/plugins/qbehaviour_interactiveexplain through the Moodle plugins interface.

 Settings file for the interactiveexplain question behaviour. https://github.com/marcusgreen/moodle-qbehaviour_interactiveexplain Necessary because quesiton behaviours do not read settings themselves.